Paul Klee: The Life & Work of an Iconic Artist

 With an incredibly large number of graphics, drawings and paintings, the Swiss-German artist is recognized as one of the 20th century's most pioneering artists.

-Aug 27, 2019By Alexandra Karg, BA Art History & Literature
+Jul 5, 2024By Alexandra Karg, BA Art History & Literature

 Watercolor and drawings by Paul Klee

-In the 61 years of his life, the Swiss-German artist Paul Klee pioneered various styles, including Expressionism, Constructivism, Cubism, Primitivism and Surrealism.
+In the 61 years of his life, the Swiss-German artist Paul Klee pioneered various styles, including Expressionism, Constructivism, Cubism, Primitivism, and Surrealism.
 This role as a part of many art movements meant he remained an individualist throughout his whole life.

-Like Joan Miró or Pablo Picasso, Klee worked with motifs of childlike drawing and the art styles of various then so-called “primitive people”.
-Klee once described these elements as stick figures, scribbles and simplified outlines in his diary.
+Like Joan Miró or Pablo Picasso, Klee worked with motifs of childlike drawing and the art styles of various then-so-called “primitive people”.
+Klee once described these elements as stick figures, scribbles, and simplified outlines in his diary.
 According to the artist, the childish impression of his drawings is the “last professional insight” – which was: “the opposite of real primitiveness”.

 Paul Klee Worked With His Left Hand

-Throughout his life, Paul Klee created an incredibly large number of graphics, drawings and paintings.
-In his catalogue of works, which he built from 1911 until his death in 1940, several thousand works were listed: 733 panels (paintings on wood or canvas), 3159 colored sheets on paper, 4877 drawings, 95 prints, 51 reverse glass paintings and 15 sculptures.
-Even in the last years of his life, the artist created 1000 works – despite serious illness and physical limitations.
-Paul Klee is said to have drawn and painted most of his artworks with his left hand – even though he was right-handed.
+Throughout his life, Paul Klee created an incredibly large number of graphics, drawings, and paintings.
+In his catalog of works, which he built from 1911 until he died in 1940, several thousand works were listed: 733 panels (paintings on wood or canvas), 3159 colored sheets on paper, 4877 drawings, 95 prints, 51 reverse glass paintings, and 15 sculptures.

 Early Work